bethjmdev/techprep/README.md

     <h1>Software Engineering Interview Prep Repository</h1>
     <p>Welcome to my GitHub repository dedicated to my journey of preparing for software engineering interviews.
 Here I track what I am ding on a day to day and month to month basis.</p>

-<p>list below is what you will find in the various folders </p>
+<p>Listed below is what you will find within the various folders... </p>
   </div>

   <div>
     <div>
       <h2>Code Wars Responses</h2>
       <p>
-        In this section, you'll find my solutions to various coding challenges from Code Wars, a platform renowned for its algorithmic and coding puzzles.
+        You'll find my solutions to various coding challenges from Code Wars, a platform renowned for its algorithmic and coding puzzles.
 I approach each challenge with dedication, aiming not only to solve the problem but also to craft efficient, readable, and maintainable code.
 I provide detailed explanations of my thought process and the strategies I employ to arrive at these solutions.
       </p>
     </div>
 <div>